jouellnyc/Cloud-Wifi-Visibility/README.md

 ![NAT'ed Client](images/loggly2.png)

 ## What is the main key configuration that allows the visibility to happen?
 If you refer to the final config diagram above, you can see that the WAN port of the Tp-Link AX50 is not used.
 We are completely bypassing the device's ability to use NAT (and all its fancy QoS and magic anti-virus features) and are simply using it's Wi-Fi capabilities and its ethernet switch capabilities.
-Considering that CPU of the device is significantly upgraded (dual core), it was worth it for me to do this.
+Considering that the CPU of the device is significantly upgraded (dual core), it was worth it for me to do this.
 Also it is WiFi 6 capable so, has the future in mind.

 More details here: https://dongknows.com/tp-link-archer-ax50-review/